openvenues/pypostal/README.md

 Compatibility
 -------------

 pypostal supports Python 2.7+ and Python 3.4+.
 These bindings are written using the Python C API and thus support CPython only.
-Since libpostal is a standalone C library, support for PyPy is still possible with a ctypes or CFFI wrapper, but is not a goal for this repo.
+Since libpostal is a standalone C library, support for PyPy is still possible with a CFFI wrapper, but is not a goal for this repo.

 Tests
 -----